openshift/installer/docs/dev/libvirt-howto.md

 Next, restart libvirt: `systemctl restart libvirtd`

 #### Firewall
-Finally, if you have a firewall, you may have to allow connections from the IP range used by your cluster nodes.
-If you're using the default subnet of `192.168.124.0/24`, something along these lines should work:
+Finally, if you have a firewall, you may have to allow connections to the libvirt daemon from the IP range used by your cluster nodes.

+#### Manual management
+The following example rule works for the suggested cluster ipRange of `192.168.124.0/24` and a libvirt *default* subnet of `192.168.122.0/24`, which might be different in your configuration:

 ```
-iptables -I INPUT -p tcp -s 192.168.124.0/24 -d 192.168.124.1 --dport 16509 \
+iptables -I INPUT -p tcp -s 192.168.124.0/24 -d 192.168.122.1 --dport 16509 \
   -j ACCEPT -m comment --comment "Allow insecure libvirt clients"
 ```

+#### Firewalld

 If using `firewalld`, simply obtain the name of the existing active zone which can be used to integrate the appropriate source and ports to allow connections from